SimhranPGhodke27/assignment2/README.md

      go run main.go
      ```

-   - You should see the message: `Server is running on http://localhost:8080`.
+   - You should see the message: `Server is running on http://localhost:9090`.

 5. **Open Another Command Prompt**
    - Open a new Command Prompt window.
-   - Navigate to the `myapi` directory again using the same command:
+   - Navigate to the `myapi2` directory again using the same command:

      ```bash
-     cd your\projectdirectory\myapi
+     cd your\projectdirectory\myapi2
      ```

 ## 3. Manage Users